 Here’s a common scenario: Jenny goes to visit an investment advisor.
 One of the first steps the investment advisor takes is to conduct a risk assessment.
 This determines Jenny’s risk level and the optimal asset allocation.
 In the next step, the advisor will recommend a model portfolio, featuring a generic pie chart of target asset allocations.
 From there, Jenny fills in each piece of the pie to achieve the recommended breakdown.

 But there’s more to it than just this.

 Diversification is more complex than just filling in the various pieces of a pie chart.

 The two-step approach Jenny’s advisor followed ignores the actual funds you can choose from.
 It also assumes that funds can be categorized into single-asset classes, which is rarely the case.
-This method treats the asset allocation decision as more important than the investment selection decision – but really, investment costs, the quality of investment options and restrictions on the types of investments you hold can have a big impact on the most appropriate strategy for diversification.
+This method treats the asset allocation decision as more important than the investment selection decision.
+But investment costs, the quality of the investment options, and restrictions on the types of investments you hold can have a big impact on the most appropriate strategy for diversification.

 Many advisors are aware of these issues and check the cost and quality of fund options to help make sure clients are building their portfolios with funds that are appropriate for their situation.
 However, as a smart investor, avoid being steered toward overpriced funds just to complete your target asset allocation.
 Instead, confirm whether the funds would actually improve the overall risk and return of the portfolio.

 A recent study found that “by a wide margin, decisions around personal finances are the ones people second guess the most.”1 That’s not surprising given the complexities involved and often ill-advised approaches to financial decisions.
 Even while diversification doesn’t always ensure that a portfolio won’t lose value, it’s an important aspect of investing strategy.
 If you find yourself second-guessing your portfolio diversification, contact an advisor in your area for help beyond the pie chart.